infinitered/ignite-cookbook/docs/recipes/LocalFirstDataWithPowerSync.md

 ```

-### Create a Sign-In Screen
+### Create `AuthScreen` for signing in /  registering

-First use the Ignite CLI to generate a new screen for signing in:
+Use the Ignite CLI to generate a new screen for signing in:

 ```shell
 npx ignite-cli generate screen Auth